EuropeanRespiratorySociety/ERSMainWebsite/readme.md

 ## Connect to running container
 * `docker exec -ti ersmainwebsite_app_1 /bin/bash`
-This will give you a termina (`i`: interactive, `t`: keep stdin open) Inside the runing container you can use something like `php artisan httpcache:clear`
+This will give you a termina (`i`: interactive, `t`: keep stdin open)

+## Only once after cloning the repository
+* install dependecies by running `composer install` inside the container.

+## Clean the cache

 Change code as usual from the cloned repository, it will be synced in the container.
-You might need to clean the cache:
+You might need to clean the cache __from inside the container__ if php is not installed on your machine:

 * `php artisan httpcache:clear`
 * `php artisan cache:clear`